Royal Caribbean has outdone itself with Icon of the Seas, thanks to new innovations, changes, and a few tweaks.

 One goal Royal Caribbean has had with the Royal Promenade was to make the area have much more energy, so they opened up the venues more so that you can experience a taste of what's happening inside as you walk by.

-Nearly all of the venues (except The Attic) are fully open, so music can be heard from all over the Royal Promenade and for it to be more enticing for passengers to want to experience it all.
+Nearly all of the venues (except The Attic) are fully open, so music can be heard from all over the Royal Promenade, making it more enticing for passengers to want to experience it all.

 The issue is they want certain musical acts to be playing when others aren't, and the result is it seems like you have less time to enjoy them all.